pirafrank/poof/README.md

 ## Roadmap

-A list of features implemented/to implement is available in the [ROADMAP](ROADMAP.md) file.
+A list of features implemented/to implement is available [in the Wiki](https://github.com/pirafrank/poof/wiki/Features).
 The list is not final and may change over time.

 ## Contributing